phpeterson-usf/maketest/README.md

 1. To get started, clone `maketest` onto your machine and `cd` into it

 ## Requirements
-1. Student projects must be callable from the command line, and print their results to `stdout`
+1. Student projects must be callable from the command line, and write results to `stdout` or another file you specify (see `altactual` below)
 1. Student projects must have a `Makefile` to build them
 1. The `Makefile` must generate an executable with the same name as the `PROJECT` (see below)
 1. If written in C, your projects must take input via `argc` and `argv`, not via `stdin`